mathiasdallapalma/lisa/README.md

 ### Snapshots

 The snapshot of the last commit of the `master` branch is always available on [GitHub Packages](https://github.com/orgs/lisa-analyzer/packages?repo_name=lisa).
 Be aware that you will need a personal access token to use packages as server for resolving dependencies.
 You can refer to the official GitHub guide for [Maven](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages) or [Gradle](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages) for more information.

+### Apron Configuration

+Apron is a separate tool that needs to be installed separately for Lisa to recognize it.
+Here's how to set it up:

+1. Set the Environment Variable:

+You'll need to define an environment variable called **APRON_PATH** that points to the root directory where Apron is installed.

+There are two ways to do this:

+* a) Using the Command Line:

+Open a terminal window and type the following command, replacing <path_to_apron> with the actual location of your Apron installation:

+`export APRON_PATH=<path_to_apron>`

+* b) Using an IDE:

+If you're using an IDE like IntelliJ IDEA, you can set environment variables within the IDE itself.
+Here's a general guideline (consult your IDE's documentation for specific instructions):

+Go to Run > Edit Configurations (or Settings depending on your IDE).\
+Look for a section related to Run Configurations or Environment Variables.\
+Add a new variable named **APRON_PATH** and set its value to the path of your Apron installation.

+Depending on your operating system, you might also need to set the paths for the dipendencies that Apron relies on.
+A quick solution for experienced Linux users is to add the directories containing the required libraries to the /etc/ld.so.conf file.
+This allows the system linker to search for libraries in those locations.

+2. Building the Project:

+Once the environment variable is set, you can build your project as usual.